The Soldier's Details

 During the years of WW1 and with widespread anti-German sentiment, Christian Mouritzen was one of many to publicly confirm he was not German.
 The Mouritzen family were Danish.

-Christian Frederick Mouritzen died 9 September 1927.
-His wife Jenny Mouritzen (nee Berg) died May 1951.
+Christian Frederick Mouritzen died 9 September 1927 when Allen was 8 years old.
+Jenny Mouritzen (nee Berg) died May 1951.
 During her life Jenny Mouritzem had mourned the deaths of her son Roy, her husband Christian, grandson Graham Gibson with RAAF in PNG, her daughter Ebba Gibson in 1944 and then her grandson Allen Gibson in Sandakan, Borneo 1945.

 Allen was born two years after his two uncles died in WW1, one each on his father’s side and his mother’s side of his family.

-Allen Gibson’s mother Ebba was one of four children, 2 daughters and 2 sons.
-Tragedy hit the Mourtizen family when younger son Roy Walter, a former CBC student and talented all rounder sportsman.
-He rowed for school and played one game for East Perth football team on 1st August 1914.
+Allen Gibson’s mother Ebba Mouritzen was one of four children, 2 daughters and 2 sons.
+Tragedy hit the Mourtizen family when younger son Roy Walter Mouritzen lost his life in 1917.
+A former CBC student and talented all rounder sportsman, he rowed for school and played one game for East Perth football team on 1st August 1914.
 Roy travelled to England and enlisted with Royal Flying Corp.

 Above: Part of the correspondence between Alice Gibson, mother of W. Allen Gibson and Army officials.
 Earlier correspondence confirmed Allen Gibson was buried not far from from where he was killed.
 Later correspondence tells us Alice Gibson was written to and informed Allen’s remains could not be located and/or identified.
 This would have been additionally painful for Alice, who would have recently faced the death of her husband and Grandfather to Allen Gibson.